-In this program we lay great store by helping students achieve their academic goals in a reasonable amount of time, avoiding 'academic drift'.
-We believe that the ideal way to do this is to settle rather soon on a suitable PhD topic (if that is the degree you are after), and to test the feasibility of that topic at the MS stage.
-If it is doable, you are urged to choose the nature and content of your comprehensive fields such that they provide the intellectual foundation needed for the writing of your PhD.
+In this program we value highly helping students achieve their academic goals in a reasonable amount of time, avoiding 'academic drift'.
+We believe that the ideal way to do this is to settle rather soon on a suitable Ph.D. topic (if that is the degree you are after), and to test the feasibility of that topic at the M.S stage.
+If it is doable, you are urged to choose the nature and content of your comprehensive fields such that they provide the intellectual foundation needed for the writing of your Ph.D.

-What this means in practice is that you do not see the stages in this program -MS, comps, PhD - as separate hurdles to be crossed but as an integrated whole that converges on your PhD thesis, rather like a set of nesting 'Russian Dolls'.
+What this means in practice is that you do not see the stages in this program -MS, comps, Ph.D - as separate hurdles to be crossed but as an integrated whole that converges on your Ph.D. thesis, rather like a set of nesting 'Russian Dolls'.
 Set yourself milestones to completion and try to keep them.
-Here is an ideal scenario for a full-time PhD student.
+Here is an ideal scenario for a full-time Ph.D student.

-During Year 1: choose MS topic and begin research (12 months after start).
-Fall of Year 2: complete MS research paper (16 months).
-Mid Fall of Year 3: complete comprehensive examinations (26 months).
-End Spring of Year 3: complete dissertation prospectus (33 months) Summer Year 4/Fall Year 5: complete PhD and go on job market (48-52 months).
+During Year 1: choose M.S topic and begin research (12 months after start).Fall of Year 2: complete M.S research paper (16 months).Mid Fall of Year 3: complete comprehensive examinations (26 months).End Spring of Year 3: complete dissertation prospectus (33 months)Summer Year 4/Fall Year 5: complete Ph.D and go on job market (48-52 months).